Vox-pop: will Azerbaijanis return to their homes in Karabakh?

-“I don’t think the current government of Azerbaijan is trying to return money to their homes.
-Even in Baku, these authorities now and then take away their homes from people, demolishing entire neighborhoods and paying meager compensation and even in Baku, they still have failed to create a proper infrastructure.
+“I don’t think the current government of Azerbaijan is trying to return people to their homes.
+Even in Baku, the authorities often take homes away from people, demolishing entire neighborhoods and paying meager compensation and even in Baku, they have failed to create a proper infrastructure.
 So it is naive to hope that they will suddenly act differently in Karabakh.

 Even if the country’s leadership wants to, it is still almost impossible to organize an adequate restoration and resettlement, given that the entire bureaucratic apparatus is deeply mired in bribery and nepotism.